pseudofractal/fractalLink/README.md

 # Fractal Link
 Advanced querying tool for Technical Minecraft Servers and anyone else who wants to spy on their server members.

 For more information or if server owners/ members want to test this out.
 Ping me in the chat or dm me on discord.
 If servers admins or members are intrested I will probably make the testing discord server public as a preview of features before adding it to their servers.

+Note: The name is used no where inside the script.
+So feel free to change your bot name, if you have something against fractals.

 Requirements: Discarpet, Carpet Mod